DigitalQuinn/InfosecCompilation/(A) Reconnaissance/README.md

 <br>

 ## Digital Certificates ##
-Digital certificates are issued by a certificate authority (CA) in order to cryptographically verify the origin of signed content.
-These certificates, such as those used for encrypted web traffic contain information about the registered organization such as name and location
+Digital certificates used for encrypted web traffic contain information about the registered organization such as name and location

-Adversaries may search digital certificate data to gather actionable information.
-Threat actors can use online resources and lookup tools to harvest information about certificates
+Adversaries may search digital certificate data to gather actionable information
 * Digital certificate data may also be available from artifacts signed by the organization (ex: certificates used from encrypted web traffic are served with content).

+## Tools

 <br>